Commercial Internet eXchange: The CIX is born

 In mid-1991, meetings that led to the formation of the CIX were held in Reston, Virginia.
 The original signatories to the CIX agreement were PSINet, UUNET, and CERFnet.

+While testing was originally done in the Washington, DC area, commercial operations began at a PSInet facility in Santa Clara, California in the Fall of 1991.
+In April 1996, the CIX router moved to a more neutral site in Palo Alto, California, the Palo Alto Internet eXchange.

 The great compromise

 The CIX was growing as more and more commercial ISPs connected.
 NSFNET traffic continued growing based on research and education usage.
 ANS CO+RE was carrying commercial traffic.
 But ANS refused to connect to the CIX and the CIX refused to purchase a connection to ANS.
 Thus it was not always possible for organizations connected to one provider to exchange traffic with other organizations connected via a different provider.

 A "compromise" was needed in order to maintain a fully interconnected Internet.
 Mitch Kapor took over the CIX chairmanship from Marty Schoffstall and in June 1992 forged an agreement with ANS allowing ANS to connect to the CIX as a "trial" that they could leave with a moment's notice and without having to become a CIX member.
 This compromise resolved things for a time, but later the CIX started to block access from regional networks that had not paid the $10,000 fee to become members of the CIX.

 This unfortunate state of affairs kept the networking community as a whole from fully implementing the true vision for the Internet—a worldwide network of fully interconnected TCP/IP networks allowing any connected site to communicate with any other connected site.
 These problems would not be fully resolved until a new network architecture was developed and the NSFNET Backbone Service was turned off in 1995.